HugoMatilla/The-Pragmatic-Programmer/readme.md

 Try to discover the root cause of a problem, not just this particular appearance of it.

 ### Where to Start
-* Before you start, check the warnings or better remove all of them.
+* Before you start, address the compiler warnings.
 * You first need to be accurate in your observations and data.

 ### Debugging Strategies